 - Minimum 20% discount on products sold at our onsite Shop, Bar and Canteen.

 - Free overnight parking allocated in the camp

 Meals of your own taste can be prepared in the communal kitchen where you will find cookers, ovens and microwaves.
 You will need to bring your own saucepans and cooking utensils with you.
 The Shop and Canteen is open lunchtimes and evenings where you can buy your meals if you prefer.

 What it costs

 If you wish to live on site then an initial Damage Deposit of £50.00 is required when booking.
-This amount is refundable at the end of your stay providing you have left the accommodation in a clean and tidy condition and not caused any damage.
+This amount is refundable at the end of your stay providing you have left the accommodation in a clean and tidy condition, returned your keys back and not caused any damage to the property.

 Accommodation – This is charged at £52.85 per week.

-Additional Benefits – These are charged at £15.15 per week (Inclusive of UK VAT) and should be paid weekly during your stay.
+Additional Facilities – These are charged at £15.15 per week (Inclusive of UK VAT) and should be paid weekly during your stay.